Varol Cagdas Tok

 Zip Bombs

 A zip bomb is a compressed file that expands to a much larger file upon decompression.
-The record case, a 42-kilobyte zip file that expands to approximately 4.5 petabytes, is achieved through nested compression: a zip file containing zip files, each containing zip files, with the innermost files consisting of repeated null bytes that compress extremely well.
-Most zip parsers detect this through depth limits or extraction size limits, but applications that decompress user-supplied files without these limits can be crashed by decompression.
+The record case, a 42-kilobyte zip file that expands to approximately 4.5 petabytes, is achieved through nested compression with the innermost files consisting of repeated null bytes that compress extremely well.
+Most zip parsers detect this through depth limits or extraction size limits, but applications decompressing user-supplied files without these limits can be crashed by decompression.
+The same principle applies to gzip, bzip2, and lz4.

 Hash Collision Attacks (HashDoS)